-Along the way, however, there can be many variables which affect the decisions you make.
-Material for the blister might be a thermoplastic polymer resin, such as PVC (Polyvinyl Chloride) or PET (Polyethylene Terephthalate).
+Along the way, however, there can be many variables that affect the decisions you make.
+Material for the blister might be a thermoplastic polymer resin, such as PVC (polyvinyl chloride) or PET (polyethylene terephthalate).

 The blister card, or backing, might consist of:

 The card or backing usually contains some printing or graphics to draw attention to the item inside.
 The blister is then affixed to the backing using some type of hot melt adhesive that is activated by heat and pressure, but cold seal may also be used.

 Can the Flexographic Printing Process Be Used for Blister Pack Production?

 Flexographic printing opens myriad opportunities for the blister pack industry.
 Flexo is effective at printing a wide variety substrates, which accommodate the various materials used in blister packs.

 The one concern to keep in mind is that inks used for printing should be free of ingredients that might compromise the adhesion process, and may need to be heat-tolerant.

 Adhesives That Can Be Used in Blister Packaging

 Since adhesives used in blister packaging are involved in high-speed production processes, they must be flexible, bond rapidly, cure quickly and stay transparent.